Love is the main thing in saving faith. Those are the words of Jonathan Edwards, and if they are true, life and ministry are changed forever.

 What Is Love?

 Now think about it.
-What is the nature of this receiving-as-supreme-Treasure?
+What is the nature of receiving Jesus as your supreme Treasure?
 What is this experience?
 My suggestion is that it is the same as love.
 It is what love is — love to Christ.
 To receive him as supreme Treasure is to love him that way.
 To value him.
 Treasure him.
 Be satisfied with him.

 So Jesus says,